Mopomoso / IMPROVISED MUSIC and DANCE SPECIAL

 Welcoming and relaxed, come for a drink, sit back and enjoy the music, or bring your horns, sticks and strings to join in during the second set.

 Our monthly late night series brings songwriters together to perform in the round, hosted by Matthew Herd.
-This month we welcome Ormella, with her incredible voice and beautiful, haunting songs.
+This month we welcome Gabi Garbutt, in a rare and intimate solo outing.

 Reimagining jazz repertoire for the 21st century.